sourcegraph/learn/posts/how-to-troubleshoot-python-IndexError.md

 Here, we first have the program attempt our original workflow by wrapping it in a `try` statement.
 Next, we use the `except` clause to handle the `IndexError` that we have anticipated.

 <Highlighter
-input='Enter an integer to print an element at a given index: 5 list index out of range' language='python'
+input={`Enter an integer to print an element at a given index: 5 list index out of range`}
+language='bash'
 />

 You can read more about using `try` and `catch` by reading about [handling exceptions in the Python documentation](https://docs.python.org/3/tutorial/errors.html#handling-exceptions).